This is a short manual how to use the Logger and the required software. If you have any questions don’t hesitate to get in touch.

 Fully charged the battery will last for at least 20 hours running time.
 That should be enough even for the worst shooting days.

 That’s it.
-Basically it’s about pressing the green for a good take (or several good parts within the take, since you’ll see all markers in the timeline) or the red button for a bad take.
-Still there are some things to consider before you start logging:
+Basically it’s about pressing the green button for a good take (or several good parts within the take, since you’ll see all markers in the timeline) or the red button for a bad take.

 Often it will be the case that you press „Green“ or „Red“ when the camera isn’t recording anymore.